 Children in Nursery will have opportunities to share stories in their small group, play ring games, and sing nursery rhymes, as part of their short maths and phonics sessions included throughout the day.

 In their Reception year, the children are lucky to have access to a shared continuous provision (Learning environment) with Y1 and Nursery, which allows the children to learn through play-based activity and exploration.
-The children in Reception will take part in daily phonics sessions, as well as whole group literacy and maths, as well as targeted group work.
+The children in Reception will take part in daily phonics sessions, as well as whole group literacy, maths, and targeted group work.
 The children will learn through a connected curriculum and follow the same topics as Year 1.

 In Year 1, we are very lucky in Owls, where the children have the opportunity to access the continuous provision, in addition to their connected curriculum learning.
-The children in this time will have the chance to choose their own learning, follow challenges, and really consolidate their guided learning.
+The children in this time will have the chance to choose their own learning, follow challenges, and really consolidate their newly learnt skills and knowledge.

 "The more that you read, the more things that you'll know.